 Bad Habit No. 9: Making credit payments late

-After all, it's only a $39 late fee.
-Besides wasting money you could've put toward the balance, a late payment that arrives at least 30 days past due can throw your account into default and triple your interest rate.
-Plus, other creditors may start charging you a default interest rate as well, thanks to a universal default clause buried in your contract.
+After all, it's only a $25 late fee.
+Besides wasting money you could've put toward the balance, a late payment that arrives 60 days past due can throw your account into default and increase your interest rate.
+The higher rate will be lowered after six months, if you stay current, but that six months' of higher interest can add up.

 Try this: On a calendar, mark upcoming paydays and payments that should come out of that paycheck, she says.
 If you're mailing payments, send them seven to 10 business days in advance.
 Better yet, sign up for online bill pay.
 Just check that the address on file and the address on the statement match, or the payment might not arrive on time.
 If you're still late, call the creditor, explain the situation and ask them to forgive the late fee.
 Check your credit report and be sure the information shows up correctly.